Resentment In Recovery

 The biggest one here is #5.
 When it comes to our family, we don’t get to choose.
 That means we’ve gotta deal with a whole different situation when we are dealing with them.
 While 1-4 may be good for getting past the anger part, number 5 is the only way to completely avoid the pain and suffering that comes from wanting to change things that we simply cannot change.

-Is it OK to not like your family?
+Is it OK to not like your family or other people?

 Yes.
 No one likes everyone.
 But there are times when you just don’t want to spend time with certain family members.
 That doesn’t mean that you don’t care about them.
 It simply means that you don’t enjoy spending time with them.